Mendasp/NS2Plus/README.md

 =================
 Past NS2+ fixes now included in vanilla NS2:
 =================
+- [272] Fixed server crash related to picking up a jetpack and a weapon at the same time.
+- [272] Fixed kill feed being obscured by the death screen fade to black.
 - [270] Fixed players having voice communication cut off while entering or exiting commander mode.
 - [270] Fixed occasional error when attempting to enter the Mods menu.
 - [268] Fixed bug that made trigger volumes bigger than their representation in the editor.
 This affected some map locations (power node issues).